spmedia/PhishingSecLists/attribution.md

 If you have questions about these attribution requirements, please contact me via email (its on my github profile).

-tl;dr = if you use this to find or do cool shit, credit me <3 if you publishing or somethang
+tl;dr = if you use this to find or do cool shit, credit me <3 if you publishing it or somethang